El-Em/android_device_prestigio_rk30xx-common/README.md

 Flashing Partitions
 -------------------

-Rockchip devices cannot take advantage of Google's fastboot tool.
+Rockchip devices cannot take advantage of Google's fastboot tool, nor can a new boot.img be flashed to the boot partition in ClockworkMod Recovery.
 Instead a proprietary Windows tool, RKAndroidTool, must be used to flash stock ROMs and to install ClockworkMod Recovery.
-However once installed update.zip files can be flashed as normal.
+CyanogenMod 10 ROMs therefore do not attempt to install a boot.img.

 Building ClockworkMod Recovery
 ------------------------------